 How can I improve my credit utilization ratio?

-Now going back to that earlier example, if you are looking to make a large purchase with a credit card, make figuring out how you’ll pay it off part of your overall plan.
-Paying off a large purchase in 90 days or less is best for a number of reasons – not the least of which is that you will pay less in interest when all is said and done.
+If you are looking to make a large purchase with a credit card, figuring out how you’ll pay it off is part of your overall plan.
+Paying off a large purchase in 90 days or less is best for a number of reasons — not the least of which is that you will pay less in interest when all is said and done.
 And paying a large purchase off systematically will be good for your utilization as well your credit history.

 Receiving credit is a privilege, and it is a powerful tool.
 As with any tool, if you don’t use it wisely, you may get hurt.
 However, a wise use of this tool pays off with higher scores.
 And the benefits of higher scores can equal better rates for your next big purchase, among other things.
 So, keep those utilization rates down!